bioruffo/sortgdc/README.md

 - 'none' (default) will perform a dummy run and create the output files.
 Advised as initial test, followed by checking the expected file names in the 'info_final.tsv' table, and possibly re-verifying the files' md5sums.
 The dummy run should also be ran to identify possible issues.
 - 'copy' will copy the files to the organized folders.
 - 'move' will move the files instead (not recommended, only do this if you can't afford the copy space and are certain that all is ok).
+- 'symlink' will symbolically link the files to their new location (similar to `copy` but does not occupy significant disk space).

 `--cut` (`-c`): comma-separated list of strings to remove as prefix, plus a number of characters to remove from the start of the filename.
 - The default is ',36' since the file names start with a 36-character ID.